 The Xvive U2 Wireless Guitar System

-A few days later, I heard the telltale sound of a box being thrown at my door from across the yard.
+A few days later, I heard the telltale sound of a delivery person throwing a box at my door from the street.
 My Xvive U2 system had arrived!
 Now, I crossed my fingers that it survived the trip.

 Tech Specs at a Glance